mcfnord/rml/src/trial.md

 Lindquist called a crime.
 I have no dispute it was a very bad idea, but was never a crime.
 I chose the wrong words.
-In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but based on how they could be interpreted differently.
+In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
 It was incredibly late when I wrote seven words and fell asleep.